SandyyyZheng/Mouse-Maze/README.md

 The images should not be used for commercial purposes.

+Very simple project only for beginners.
 There might be a few bugs since it was born from a freshman :) Have fun and feel free to add more functions!